Jnolcox/Data-Structures-and-Algorithms/README.md

 * Recursion
   * Tower of Hanoi
 ***

-This repo uses the Java programming langauge to implement algorithms
+This repo uses the Java programming langauge to implement algorithms.

 The wiki will be updated at a later time with further content.